 Image

-Much like income tax rather than paying a fixed percentage dependent on the total sale price of the property, the percentage of stamp duty will only be applied on the portion of the property price in specific brackets.
+Stamp Duty is calculated similarly to income tax.
+Rather than paying a fixed percentage on the total sale price of the property, the percentage of Stamp Duty is applied only to the portion of the property price in specific brackets.

-If you are buying a second home or a buy to let property there is an additional 3% charge on each bracket.
-Don't forget you can offset the additional 3% charge against Capital Gains Tax liability when you sell.
-To learn more, ask our Sales Executives to suggest an Independent Financial Advisor.
+If you are buying a second home or a buy-to-let-property there is an additional 5% charge on each bracket.
+If you wish, we can suggest Independent Financial Advisors to help you learn more.

 Stamp Duty Land Tax Calculator